SmoothWAN/SmoothWAN-docs/docs/tips.md

 Set Firewall zone to RED, and gateway metric to `200` or more.

-### Reduce bufferbloat - Gaming (less bandwidth gain)
+### Reduceing bufferbloat for gaming
 * Set one WAN as "Primary", preferably the landline or the lowest latency, others as "Secondary".
 * Set transport mode to UDP, and rate limit each to 70% of max speed.
 * Optionally set mode to redundant.
-* Engarde may perform better than Speedify in this case but requires limiting the speed per WAN via SQM which may hinder throughput.
+* Engarde may perform better than Speedify in this case but will use significantly more bandwidth.

 *Ping (ICMP) is not a good measure, in "Streaming mode" detected flows are optimized and use a different path (redundant - low buffer).
 Use in-game latency indicators.*
-*Speedify UDP mode is sensitive to software & hardware interrupts under load, requires a PC instead of Slate/Flint >30Mbit or Pi4 >80Mbit to control bufferbloat to a minimum (~10%)*
+*Speedify UDP mode seems to require powerful hardware to control bufferbloat to a minimum (~10%), use an Intel/AMD router.*

 ### Hide interface or WAN from Speedify